 From Monday 23 March 2020, the reception at Council Headquarters, Kilmarnock was closed, however staff continue to carry out as many of the regular duties as possible, subject to the restrictions set out by the government.

 No person to person meetings are currently being permitted, this includes Street Knowledge Tests that form part of the Taxi/Private Hire Car application process.

-Applications for alcohol licences should be submitted by post, email or online.
+Applications should be submitted by post, by email or online.

-Please ensure that applications for alcohol licences and civic licences are completed in full, signed and copies (not originals) of the relevant documentation are submitted.
+Please ensure that applications are completed in full, signed and copies (not originals) of the relevant documentation are submitted.

 East Ayrshire Council

-Scan the signed form and documents as PDF files and send an email to firstname.lastname@example.org.
+Scan the signed form and documents as PDF files and send by email to email@example.com.

-You can pay the licence fee either by telephoning us with your card details or by posting a cheque.
+Licensing application fees can either be paid by telephoning us with your card details or by posting a cheque.

 All licence holders are encouraged to keep up-to-date with government guidelines and advice in respect of the coronavirus (COVID-19) outbreak.